luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 For the experiments, the replication package can be found in the following [repository](https://github.com/ayushhhkha/SSE_TeamsVsZoom).

 ## Data Collection & Processing
 Each 30-second EnergiBridge run creates a CSV containing timestamped energy readings, producing 360 files across all iterations.
-From each trace we derive the average power consumption (W), total energy (J), and the Energy Delay Product (J·s).
+From each reading we derive mean power (W), total energy (J), and the Energy Delay Product (J·s).
 Outliers are removed using a z-score filter, and the appropriate statistical test (Welch t-test or Mann–Whitney U) is selected based on a Shapiro-Wilk normality check.

 # Results